Traverse City Bass FAQ – Frequently Asked Questions

 What are some of the other waters you fish besides Grand Traverse Bays?

 We fish several of the area’s inland lakes, including Lake Leelanau, Platte Lake, Portage Lake, Torch Lake, and Elk Lake to name a few of the bigger bodies of water.
 There is so much fishable water in the area – it’s truly an impressive place to be a fishing guide.
 Many of the inland lakes hold spectacular populations of largemouth bass, giving us yet another option for your day on the water.

 If I catch a trophy smallmouth bass, can I keep it?

-I try to practice CPR, meaning Catch, Photo, and Release of all fish that we catch.
-However, as an IGFA certified Captain, I am capable of weighing any trophy or potential record fish that you may catch.
-Should a record fish be caught, you may keep it if you wish, but I am always partial to catch and release.
+We try to practice CPR, meaning Catch, Photo, and Release of all fish that we catch.
+However, as IGFA certified Captains, we are capable of weighing any trophy or potential record fish that you may catch.
+Should a record fish be caught, you may keep it if you wish, but we are always partial to catch and release.
 The northern smallmouths that we target are very slow growing, and DNR statistics show that a 5 pound smallmouth is about 20 years old!
 Fish that are 6 and 7 pounds might be as old as 25 or 30!
 This means that it’s really important to try to release these trophy fish to continue to spawn, lending their superior genetics to this world-class fishery.
 And with the graphite replica mounts that are available, we can take accurate measurements and photos so that you can have a replica mount made, while still releasing any trophy fish.
-I always have a camera on board to photograph your special catch if you have forgotten to bring one.
-I try hard to get great photos to commemorate your trip with Traverse City Bass.
+We always have a camera on board to photograph your special catch if you have forgotten to bring one. we try hard to get great photos to commemorate your trip with Traverse City Bass.
 Beginning with the 2011 season, the IGFA has introduced a new live record category, allowing us to measure, weigh, photograph, and release your potential record.